プロジェクト履歴

 Click the control at the tile's top-right corner to access a menu with the following commands:

 • View – opens a dedicated manufacturing portal (on a separate browser tab) with which to more closely inspect the released data.
 From this portal you can view and navigate the released file data, inspect the BOM, and view and comment on the snapshot of the design itself; the source for that released data.
 You'll also have access to controls for downloading manufacturing data at various levels of granularity (from full data set(s) to individual generated output file(s)).
-A chosen release can also be sent – as a Manufacturing Package – directly to your manufacturer.
 For more information, see browsing a Release Package in the Manufacturing Portal.

 Accessing the dedicated Manufacturing Portal tab, with which to more closely inspect the release of the project.Accessing the dedicated Manufacturing Portal tab, with which to more closely inspect the release of the project.